SPIresearch/SACD/README.md

 [Infrared video features]: https://pan.baidu.com/s/1yuUIXqNoZqXPAB_8uIO0ag
 [labels]: https://pan.baidu.com/s/1GvBR3dLqj6KRmpG1YpVyDQ

 Note：If you need our dataset for relevant research, please send us an email with your Institution, Email and Use Purpose！we will provide you with the Baidu Cloud extraction code after review.
-Our email address is: 715129324@qq.com
+Our email address is: hanjianan.bupt.edu.cn